dmd-program/dmd-100/projects/open_design/discover_primary_research.md

 ## Report in

-1. Upload photographs to the studio
+1. Upload photographs to the Studio